- Why Containers

 Setting Container Size

-Take a look at your own profile size on a physical PC and it will provide an indication as to how large containers can be.
+Take a look at your own profile size on a physical Windows 10 PC and it will provide an indication as to how large containers can be.

-FSLogix Profile Containers and Office 365 Containers are dynamic VHDX files that will grow to a maximum default size of 30 GB.
-You should size appropriately for your environment and as such, it’s worth understanding the size of your existing profiles as well as estimating the amount of additional profile data that will be stored in the container.
+FSLogix Profile Containers and Office Containers are dynamic VHDX files that will grow to a maximum default size of 30 GB.
+You should size appropriately for your environment and as such, it’s worth validating with the size of existing user profiles as well as estimating the amount of additional profile data that will be stored in the container.